thebraingamelab/TailGate/lib/jsPsych-6.0.5/docs/plugins/jspsych-image-keyboard-response.md

 # jspsych-image-keyboard-response

-This plugin displays and image and records responses generated with the keyboard.The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
+This plugin displays and image and records responses generated with the keyboard.
+The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
 The trial can be ended automatically if the subject has failed to respond within a fixed length of time.

 ## Parameters

+In addition to the [parameters available in all plugins](overview.md#parameters-available-in-all-plugins), this plugin accepts the following parameters.
 Parameters with a default value of undefined must be specified.
 Other parameters can be left unspecified if the default value is acceptable.

 Parameter | Type | Default Value | Description
 ----------|------|---------------|------------